canessae/altiro3D/README.md

 #### Citation

-if this software (including any part of it) is useful for you, please cite
+If this software (including any part of it) is useful for you, please cite

 ```bibtex
 @misc{altiro3D: